forcedotcom/DeskMobileSDK-Android/README.md

-# DeskKit Android SDK
-DISCLAIMER: The DeskKit SDK is in Private Customer Pilot.
-It does not work out-of-box without a prior arrangement with the Desk.com product team.
-If you are interested in participating in the Private Customer Pilot, please send an email to jpappas@salesforce.com.

 # Introduction
 The DeskKit Android SDK is an easy way to get customer support into your app.
 With just a few lines of code you will be able incorporate your Desk site's support center and allow your users to submit tickets / create cases natively within your app.